pingcap/talent-plan/rust/projects/networking/project.md

 ## Extension 1: Signal handling

 - Shutdown on KILL
-- TODO need to figure out how to interupt the tcp listener
+- TODO need to figure out how to interrupt the tcp listener

 <!--